-This is the fifth year of my writing poems.
-I’m committed to posting a minimum of one a week in 2017.
+This is the sixth year of my writing poems.
+I’m committed to posting a minimum of one a week in 2018.
 Not all of the poems will be about families.
 Some will be serious, others lighthearted.
 Some will rhyme, others won’t.
 I’m experimenting, playing really.
 You won’t like all the poems but if just one of them fills you for a moment, rings a bell, awakens a dragon, or just gives you an ah-ha moment, I will be content.
 I think of them as small animals I have captured for a few moments in my hand.

 If you like them, please tell other people about them.
 Poetry is a gift and should be given freely.

 For more information about me please visit my website www.janicemarriott.com

 For information about the online writing courses I have created and tutor please visit http://www.gowritenow.nz